maxmash1/copilot-workshop/project-6-modernization/README.md

 ## React to Angular
+This project requires the user to download an open source React application.
+Copilot is then used to understand the application and transform to Angular.
 - Clone https://github.com/andrewagain/emoji-search
 - Run the application to get an idea of what it does and use Copilot `/explain` in the terminal to assist with any errors.
 - Use the following chat prompt before asking Copilot how to transform the code
     - `@workspace /explain`
+- Convert the application from React to Angular

 > [!TIP]
 > Attaching a codebase to the prompt gives copilot all of the context of the entire application.